Get all your news in one place.

 "Peace lily plants will appreciate being fed once a month with a balanced houseplant food throughout the growing season, from spring to late summer, after which they go into dormancy and stop putting on growth," says Kelly Dryer, plant doctor at Patch Plants.

-If you feed your plant more often, for example, because it has lots of flowers, use a very diluted fertiliser as overfeeding can cause brown spots on the leaves or the flowers themselves to turn a mix of green and white instead of pure white.
+If you feed your plant more often, for example, because it has lots of flowers, use a very diluted fertiliser, as overfeeding can cause brown spots on the leaves or the flowers themselves to turn a mix of green and white instead of pure white.

 5. Keep your plant looking good

-Find out how to clean plant leaves as it's important to regularly dust leaves or gently wipe them with a damp cloth as a build-up of dust stops your plant getting enought light to photosynthesise properly.
 "Wiping your peace lily plant's leaves is all the TLC it needs for leaves to stay glossy," says Kelly Dryer.
-"Keep it healthy and dust free by using a damp cloth to stroke the foliage clean or alternatively give your plant a gentle shower with warm water to keep it shining."
+"Keep it healthy and dust-free by using a damp cloth to stroke the foliage clean, or give your plant a gentle shower with warm water to keep it shining."

-If the leaves aren't looking their usual glossy self check the undersides for any pests.
-Peace lily plants rarely suffer from invaders but this is where you'll find any bugs if there is a problem.
+If the leaves aren't looking their usual glossy self, check the undersides for any pests.
+Peace lily plants rarely suffer from invaders, but this is where you'll find any bugs if there is a problem.

 “If you find pests on your peace lily, it’s important that you treat the problem straight away”, advises Claire Bishop.
 “Using a damp cloth, wipe away as many of the pests as possible and cut back any affected spathes or leaves, making sure to pay close attention to the underside of the plant."

 Then, in either a sink or using an outdoor hose, carefully rinse the entire plant with water to remove any pests that have been missed.
-You should repeat these steps every few days until all signs of pests are gone, and until then, quarantine your plant in a room away from all other houseplants to prevent the pests spreading.
+You should repeat these steps every few days until all signs of pests are gone, and until then, quarantine your plant in a room away from all other houseplants to prevent the pests from spreading.

 Another key part of how to care for a peace lily is deadheading faded flowers.
-Cut them off regularly and more flowers will grow.
+Cut them off regularly, and more flowers will grow.

 6. Repot when necessary